 If they can’t easily and simply justify the value that those features will add to your business, we suggest moving on and looking for another website design company.

 WHAT DO OTHER BUSINESSES THINK ABOUT OUR WEBSITE?

 From late January 2018 you can read what other businesses think of our website.

 Case Study – North Yorkshire Police

 Louise Wood, Head Of Communications, on behalf of the North Yorkshire Police, used WDR’s terrific resources to help find a new website design team.
 Using our resources is a great help when it comes to the process of finding suitably experienced designers.
-North Yorkshire Police were looking for UK website design companies to tenders for their new website project in 2017.
+North Yorkshire Police were looking for website design companies to tenders for their new website project in 2017.

-The amount of highly detailed and easily accessible information available regarding the different companies is a big help as it make it easier to understand what each of them provided.
+The amount of highly detailed and easily accessible information available regarding the different agencies is a big help as it make it easier to understand what each of them provided.
 Having the information in one easy to navigate place saves a considerable amount of time and makes the whole process much smoother.

 Case study about: Louise Wood, Head Of Communications, North Yorkshire Police